chaoss/augur/docs/dev-guide-pt1.md

 Make sure every function you write has a test.

-##### Using the Python Debugger

-The server in GHData has a built-in IPython debugger to

 ## Creating an endpoint for a function

 If you created a new data source, make sure you create an instance of your class, loading any configuration you need with the `read_config` function.